 - Muscle spasms in the biceps

-Your doctor will evaluate the injury by reviewing your medical history, performing a thorough physical examination and ordering X-rays to rule out any fractures.
-MRI and CT scans will help detect any soft tissue damage.
+The diagnosis of hyperextension injury of the elbow is based on review of your medical history and a thorough physical examination performed by Dr. Okoroha.
+He may also order X-rays to rule out any fractures.
+Additionally, MRI and CT scans will help detect any soft tissue damage.

 - Limit use and rest the elbow from activities that worsen symptoms.